 When one door of happiness closes, another opens, but often we look so long at the closed door that we do not see the one that has been opened for us. – Helen Keller Target fixation is what us motorcyclists call it.
 Several years ago, while taking a motorcycle class to hone my riding skills, […]Read More DON’T TARGET FIXATE

 What we call failure is not the falling down but the staying down. – Mary Pickford Failure, one of life’s playfellows.
 There are little everyday failures that we swipe from our minds because they seem inconsequential, like failing to use our turn signal when changing lanes.
 Even if a fellow driver honks at our blatant […]Read More GET BACK UP AND KEEP GOING

-No man can think clearly when his fists are clenched. – George Jean Nathan There is evidence to this fact.
-Studies have shown that we lose the ability to think straight when we are engulfed in anger.
+No man can think clearly when his fists are clenched. – George Jean Nathan There is evidence of this fact.
+Studies have shown that we lose the ability to think straight when engulfed in anger.
 Our ability to function at our highest level of cognitive thought diminishes immensely.
-We are left with reactionary […]Read More BREATHE, PAUSE, AND CONSIDER
+We are left with reactionary instinct, which […]Read More BREATHE, PAUSE, AND CONSIDER

 Sometimes you can do all the right things and not succeed.
 And that’s a hard lesson of reality. – Donna Tartt How many times have I crossed paths with this well-hidden truth?
 More than I can count.
 When we inevitably meet, I’m surprised at the visit, as if I believed we would never meet again. […]Read More CAN’T MANIFEST A REDO